baotranC/Python_SpeechDictionary/README.md

 SpeechDictionary allows you to find definitions for a word.

-The application uses PyDictionary module to find the definition of the word and pyttsx3 library to translate texts into speech
+The application uses the SpeechRecognition module to identify the word to be defined spoken by the user.
+The PyDictionary module is used to find the definition of the word and the pyttsx3 library to translate texts into speech.

-Here are the features left to do:
-- translate speech into texts